Technocraphy-BD/.github/README.md

 # Welcome to Technocraphy BD 🌟

+<span style="color:#2D9CDB; font-weight:bold;">Technocraphy BD (TBD)</span> is a STEAM Education and Research Center in Bangladesh, offering hands-on, innovative learning experiences to inspire the next generation of problem-solvers.

+###  STEAM is an abbreviation for

+Science, Technology, Engineering, Art, and Mathematics.
+It represents both education and careers in these fields, where kids get to explore and learn through:

+💡 Hands-on experiments
+🤖 Coding classes and robotics workshops
+🎨 Art and creativity in learning
+STEAM education can be integrated into after-school programs, weekday sessions, and summer camps to complement regular schooling.

 Technocraphy BD (TBD) is a STEAM Education and Research Center in Bangladesh.

 ###  STEAM is an abbreviation for Science, Technology, Engineering, Art and Mathematics.